-The HTA must assure itself that the Designated Individual, Licence Holder, premises and practices are suitable.
+Prior to the grant of the licence the HTA must assure itself that the Designated Individual, Licence Holder, premises and practices are suitable.

-The statutory duties of the Designated Individual are set down in Paragraph 18 of the Human Tissue Act 2004.
+The statutory duties of the Designated Individual are set down in Section 18 of the Human Tissue Act 2004.
 They are to secure that: